therealsphinx/support.balsamiq.com/content/plugins/b3andatlassian.md

 * * *

-## Can I download mockups created in my Atlassian plugin version for use with Mockups for Desktop?
+## Can I Download Mockups Created in My Atlassian Plugin Version for Use with Mockups for Desktop?

 Most of the products we integrate with make it clear where to find the mockup (.bmml) files.
 To download these files, just right-click on the link to the .bmml file and select "save link as…" (or whatever terminology your browser uses).
 Then use Balsamiq Mockups version 2 to open the BMML files or [import them](https://docs.balsamiq.com/desktop/importing/#importing-mockups-from-a-previous-version-bmml-files) if you are using Balsamiq Mockups version 3.